 Age assessment of unaccompanied children

 Most age assessments are ordered by the EAST during the admissibility procedure, as special safeguards apply to unaccompanied children in accordance with the Dublin III Regulation.
 When the Dublin Unit starts consultations with other EU Member States it thus informs the latter that there is an ongoing age assessment procedure.
 In the meantime, the concerned unaccompanied children are admitted to the regular asylum procedure.
-Severe delays to get the results of the age assessments have not been reported in recent years and new medical institutions have been involved in age assessments such as the University of Vienna.

 In practice, it seems that age assessments are ordered systematically, although their number has steadily decreased in recent years.
 Between January and October 2019, 183 age assessments and 477 wrist X-rays were ordered by the BFA.
 In 213 cases (32%) the age of majority was concluded while in 447 cases (68%) the applicant’s minority was confirmed.
 In comparison, the BFA had ordered 1,355 carpal x-rays in 2017 and 2,552 age assessments in 2016; resulting in the recognition of minority of 61% and 59% respectively.
+In 2020, 131 age assessments and 360 wrist X-rays were conducted by the BFA.
+As a result of age assessments, in 54 cases the age of majority was concluded while in 77 cases the applicant’s minority was confirmed.
+The wrist X-rays led to a confirmation of majority in 211 cases.

 Methods for assessing age